rvfle/rvfle/README.md

-CEO of Ren
+CEO of Ren,
-Owner of Key Hub
+Owner of Key Hub,
 please contact me on discord @wellsfargorifle or @hahalxd101